What is Precision Targeting in Channel Sales?

 - Strategic Alignment: Match partner capabilities to business objectives.
 Ensure shared goals.

 - Mutual Value Creation: Select partners who gain from the relationship.
-They should also provide significant value.
+Significant value should also be provided.

 - Targeted Resource Allocation: Invest in partners with the highest potential.
 Optimize spending.